kenctxncy/jokertracer801/README.md

 ### **Wayland session issues**

-If you're running X11 everything should work smoothly
+If you're running X11 everything should work smoothly.

-But, as always, wayland users need to adapt (especially for legacy packages such as this version of packettracer)
+But, as always, wayland users need to adapt (especially for legacy packages such as this version of packettracer).

 So after setting `export QT_QPA_PLATFORM=xcb` packettracer ***will start*** and

 `/usr/bin/packettracer: line 8:  3441 Aborted     (core dumped) ./PacketTracer "$@" > /dev/null 2>&1`

-error will begone *(if you still can't use packettracer try running it with* `--no-sandbox` *flag*)
+error will begone *(if you still can't use packettracer try running it with* `--no-sandbox` *flag*).

-You can also add exec command to your \*.desktop files *(provided .pkg file isn't tuned for your system , so for a "perfect install" you should download the source folder, build and automate the envvars by yourself (gl with [archwiki.org](https://archwiki.org)).
+You can also add exec command to your \*.desktop files when building from source *(provided .pkg file isn't tuned for your system, so for a "perfect install" you should download the source folder, build and automate the envvars by yourself (gl with [archwiki.org](https://archwiki.org)).
 So the .desktop files will be in your PKGBUILD folder, e.g.* `~/Downloads/cisco-packet-tracer-801/...` *)*:

 Edit the following lines: